Mobilize Power Fund

 • Community Power Building.
 The strategies and activities in your proposal strengthen the organizing and movement building power of your communities.
 In addition, these strategies and activities directly lead to the overall goals of your proposal.

-• Organizational Need.
+• Organizational Budget.
 Organizations must have a budget under $500,000 to be eligible to receive a Mobilize Power Fund grant.
 In addition, we prioritize groups and organizations based in areas with limited access to philanthropic resources and who do not have access to 501c3 status or fiscal sponsorship.

 Groups are notified within four to six weeks after the monthly review deadline about whether they are recommended for funding, not recommended for funding, or if there are additional follow-up questions for applicants.